almossawi/badarguments/extras/content/posts/main/index.md

 Again, the author is not _really_ saying an entire ethnic group is akin to fleas that must be exterminated, preemptively.
 That's what the literature says. _What is a man like me supposed to do_?

-At a news conference, when asked by whether the UK would go into another lockdown, British Prime Minister Boris Johnson says
+At a news conference, when asked about whether the UK would go into another lockdown, British Prime Minister Boris Johnson says

 "I am hopeful, **I don't see anything in the data** right now that would cause us to deviate from the roadmap, but we have got to remain humble in the face of nature and we have to be prepared to do whatever it takes to protect the British public."